** CAUTION *** I do not know how any of this affects people with diabetes. I am basing every thing on research about sugars and my porphyria needs.

 Where I get glucose:

 Powdered glucose (dextrose).
 I get this in large bags.
-Here is the cheapest source that I’ve found.
+There is a link to what I use on the products page.

 For tablets, I would prefer to get them at Publix, but, Target is cheaper.
-Publix $5.99 for a 50 count jar; Target is $3.99 for the same thing.
-No brainer.
+Ordering on-line is easier (see Products page).
 I also carry around little tubes that hold 10 tablets; they are easier to fit in my pocket.